So You Want to Create B2B Buyer Personas … Now What?

 As you write your personas, remember: They’re people, not data!
 Use first-person language, and represent personas with photos of real people.
 I like to name personas based on their job function (Operations Oscar, or Marketing Meg).
 It can feel silly, but it helps!

-Persona creation takes time, effort and insight.
+Persona creation takes time, effort and insight; believe us, there are plenty of buyer persona questions that you must answer to be successful.
 But if you get it right, you can find the right message, medium and offer for each buyer — and seriously increase your odds of conversion.

 If you’re ready to get started, The Mx Group is happy to lend a hand.
 We’ve been creating highly actionable personas for our clients for years, and we can do the same for you.
-Get in touch, and let’s get the buyer insight you need.
+Get in touch, and let’s get the customer insights you need.